mdbatruch/php_ajax_searchform/README.md

 4) Test out the search by entering a name and see your results
 5) Should be good.

-Master Branch has AJAX included while no-ajax branch as the name suggest, does not.
+Master Branch has AJAX included while no-ajax branch as the name suggests, does not.